Some Applications of Abelianization in Gromov-Witten Theory: GIT presentations

 for every $x\in X$ and $s\geq 0$.
 Then there is a GIT presentation $(X\times \AA^1, G \times \Gm, \vartheta)$ of $X\sslash_\theta G$, where $G \times \Gm$ acts on $X \times \AA^1$ by

 for $(g, \gamma) \in G \times \Gm$ and $(x, y) \in X\times \AA^1$, and $\vartheta$ is equal to the character

 for any $N > \langle \theta, \nu' \rangle/r$. \end{proposition}

 \begin{remark} Since $G$ is reductive, $X$ can be written as a direct sum of irreducible representations $X_1, \ldots, X_k$.
-Requiring $\nu(t)$ to commute with the image of $G$ in $GL(X)$ is equivalent to requiring each $X_i$ to be contained in a weight space of $\nu$. \end{remark}
+Requiring $\nu(t)$ to commute with the image of $G$ in $GL(X)$ is equivalent to requiring each $X_i$ to be contained in a weight space of $\nu$.\note{proof:If each $X_i$ is contained in a weight space it is easy to see that $G$ commutes with $\Gm$ acting on $X$.
+Conversely, if the actions commute, then $\nu(t)$ is an automorphism of the $G$-representation $X$, so $\nu(t)$ permutes the $X_i$ for each $t$.
+Since $\nu(t)$ is a continuous family and the $X_i$ are discrete, $\nu(t)$ must send each $X_i$ to itself.
+By Schur's lemma the action of $\nu(t)$ on each $X_i$ is a scalar.} \end{remark}

 The proof of Proposition \ref{prop:extend-presentation} consists of two easy lemmas.

 \begin{lemma} Let $X = \AA^n_\CC$ and let $G$ be an algebraic group with a representation $\rho: G \to GL(X)$.
 Let $\nu: \Gm \to GL(X)$ be a 1-parameter subgroup that commutes with $\rho(G) \subset GL(X)$.
 Let $G \times \Gm$ act on $X \times \AA^1$ as in \eqref{eq:extended-action}.
 There is a morphism $j:[X/G] \to [(X\times \AA^1) / (G \times \Gm)]$ with a retraction, such that if $U \subset X$ is any $G$-invariant subscheme, $j$ restricts to an isomorphism of $[U/G]$ and $[(U\times \CC^*)/(G\times\Gm)]$. \end{lemma} \begin{proof} Recall from e.g. \cite[Prop~2.6, Thm~4.1]{romagny} the prestack $[X/G]^{pre}$: the objects over a scheme $S$ are $X(S)$ and an arrow from $x \in X(S)$ to $y \in X(S)$ is an element $g \in G(S)$ such that $g \cdot x = y$.
 The map $j$ is induced by the map of prestacks $[X/G]^{pre} \rightarrow [(X\times \AA^1)/(G\times \Gm)]^{pre}$ given by